Home / Basics / Highnote API

 For more information on calculating request complexity, see Request Complexity.

-If your request is rate limited, the Highnote API will return a 429 TOO MANY REQUESTS status code.
+When an API request is rate limited, Highnote API returns a 429 TOO MANY REQUESTS

 The following example represents a response of a rate-limited API request: